WeblateOrg/weblate/docs/management.rst

     Reloads translations from disk (eg. in case you did some updates in Git repository).

+.. option:: setupgroups

+    Configures default groups and (if called with ``--move``) assigns all users to default group.

+    .. seealso:: :ref:`privileges`

 .. option:: setuplang

     Setups list of languages (it has own list and all defined in